MOO-DIO/LLM-paper/README.md

-These files are materials used for Our LLM paper.
-It contains all physics items generated, data and r codes.
+These files are materials used for our LLM paper.
+It contains all physics-generated items, data, and R codes.